 The main benefit of securities lending for investors is that it can help them to potentially generate additional income on securities they already own.
 There is also no cost to participate in these programs, and the investor does not usually have to do anything beyond sign the initial loan agreement.
 If securities are borrowed, loan fee payments are usually made automatically, often monthly, and investors receive substitute payments for dividends on loaned shares.

-Investors should talk to their advisors to see if their firm offers a securities lending program.
+Investors should talk to their advisors to see if their firm offers a securities lending program and whether a securities lending program is suitable for them.
 To participate, investors will need to read and sign a loan agreement.
 Please keep in mind that most programs have eligibility criteria, such as a minimum asset level that must be in the portfolio to participate in the program.

 Please keep in mind that securities lending programs will vary and investors should consult the loan agreement for details.